UK Needs Battery Industry Boost in ‘Next Year or Two’

 “There’s basically a window of opportunity over the next few years,” said Gifford.

 How long this window lasts will in part be determined by a government consultation on phasing out internal combustion engines, he said.
-The consultation, which kicked off in February, centers on pulling forward a phase-out date of new petrol and diesel vehicles from 2040.
+The consultation, which kicked off in February, centers on pulling forward a phaseout date of new petrol and diesel vehicles from 2040.

-The government had already signaled a 2032 cutoff date and in September there was press speculation this could be brought forward to 2030, in line with calls from opposition parties.
-Hence, the window of opportunity is closing.
+The government had already signaled a 2032 cutoff date, and in September there was press speculation this could be brought forward to 2030, in line with calls from opposition parties.
+As such, the window of opportunity is closing.

-“Overall, U.K. hasn't seen as much battery manufacturing activity as its counterparts, such as the EU, China and U.S.," said Mitalee Gupta, senior analyst for energy storage at Wood Mackenzie, in an email.
+“Overall, the U.K. hasn't seen as much battery manufacturing activity as its counterparts, such as the EU, China and the U.S.," said Mitalee Gupta, senior analyst for energy storage at Wood Mackenzie, in an email.

 This “may eventually become a bottleneck as the country tries to build and retain a strong position in the automotive sector, including EVs, and also ramps up energy storage deployments,” she said.